GiantDole/Cross-ChAAin/README.md

 ### Our Work

 #### Adjusted Trampoline
-Trampoline only supported sending ether with a SCW.
-As we didn't have a front-end developer, this was the hardest to figure out.
-We had to extend it for our purposes:
+We have extended Trampoline for our own purposes as follows:

 - Customizing the Front-End: We redefined the user interface to cater to our specific use-case requirements.
 Namely, we allow the user to choose the source currency and destination chain.
 - Integrating Custom Smart Contract Wallets: We extended the functionality to accommodate our own smart contract wallet and its functions.
-- Developing Custom User Operations (userOps): Our front-end is building userOps dependent on the context.
+- Contextual Custom User Operations (userOps): Our front-end is building userOps dependent on the context.

 #### Paymaster Logic
-The paymaster logic is somewhat reinventing the wheel.
-There are services like Biconomy that allow you to pay for transaction fees with ERC20.
-However, they have modified mempools that, e.g., allow for approvals in the validation function.
-We wanted to play around and see if we could achieve
+Our paymaster logic is a novel approach to receive ERC20 tokens as payment.
+While we cache the ERC20 price to being able to calculate the required amount of tokens in the validate function, we also validate that the SCW is our implementation.
+This ensures that at the end of execution, there will be sufficient approved funds in the SCW to transfer to the paymaster:

 - Payment Validation: Our logic ensures the paymaster receives its due compensation post-execution.
 We added checks to ensure the value of the token is adequate to meet transaction fees.
+Particularly, we verify the following things:
+  1. The SCW's bytecode hash equals one of the whitelisted SCW's
+  2. The function called in the SCW is a whitelisted function
+  3. The paymaster address in the calldata is correct
+  4. The gas specified in the calldata is correct
+  5. Gas x cached price for the specified token (meaning its required amount) is smaller than the amount used (together with the validation in the SCW, this ensures that the execution will never revert)
 - Risk Management: An additional 2% of ERC20 is accrued to offset any potential risks.

 #### Smart Contract Wallet